diavolosz/Lighthouse-MT-wikiMaps/README.md

 1. Install dependencies using the `npm install` command.
 2. Start the web server using the `npm run local` command.
 The app will be served at http://localhost:8080/.
 3. Go to http://localhost:8080/ in your browser.
+4. Run the command 'npm run db:reset' to generate a sample database.
-4. Explore the site!
+5. Explore the site!
 Maybe make your own maps 👀
-4. Begin exploring the city! 🗺
+6. Begin exploring the city! 🗺

 ## Future Feature Implementation